elnjensen/LCO_archive_downloader/README.md

-                        First image to download (default: 1) --raw                 Download raw data (default is reduced data) --count_only          Only display count of images, no download -z, --zipfile         Download files all at once in a zipfile --streams STREAMS     Number of simultaneous downloads (default=6) --token TOKEN         LCO API access token
+                        First image to download (default: 1) --raw                 Download raw data (default is reduced data) --count_only          Only display count of images, no download -z, --zipfile         Download each filter's files all at once in a zipfile --streams STREAMS     Number of simultaneous downloads (default=6) --token TOKEN         LCO API access token
 ```